 Elite Mooks: The Renraku Red Samurai internal security corps.
 Woe be to any Shadowrunner who attracts their attention, unless they're elite themselves.

-Gone Horribly Wrong: The Renraku Arcology was taken over by a rogue A.I. that turned it into its private 'testing ground'.
+Gone Horribly Wrong: The Renraku Arcology was taken over by the A.I.
+Deus that turned it into its private 'testing ground'.
 The results were not pretty.